 We start from that theological point of view, that we sing because we’re commanded to sing.
 We sing because Christ’s love just compels us.
 How can I keep from singing?

 Keith Getty: I think in the home, there is a little bit of chicken and egg.
 Ultimately, when our kids come to know faith, singing will become much more important to them.
 Before that, we can still teach them to sing.
 We teach them to sing the songs of the Lord and learn their faith.
 I think, number one, we have to care.
-We have to fill our homes with songs of the Lord, however that works for our family’s identity.
-If that means Rachel, as our daughter, and she’s 12 years old, and she plays the piano, and we get round the piano, that’s what we do.
+We have to fill our homes with songs of the Lord, however, that work for our family’s identity.
+If that means Rachel, as our daughter, and she’s 12 years old, and she plays the piano, and we get around the piano, that’s what we do.
 If we’re hyper musical, and we want to sing hymns a cappella, knock yourself out.
-For most people, it will be finding iPhones that you play the songs on, and they’re played in the background, we play them over and over again.
+For most people, it will be finding iPhones that you play the songs on.
+They’ve played in the background.
+We play them over and over again.

 I think we just begin by filling our homes with songs of the Lord.
-I think a second thing is, when we get together in church, I think we sing well as a family.
-Daddies that don’t sing is not a good thing.
-So we sing, and we get our family excited about singing, and we remember that we’re singing to one another.
+I think a second thing is, when we get together in the church, I think we sing well as a family.
+Daddies that don’t sing are not a good thing.
+So we sing.
+We get our family excited about singing.
+We remember that we’re singing to one another.
 I think that’s hugely important.
-I think third of the content of the songs that we sing, it’s worth getting to sing songs that speak into life.
-I told you about teaching the kids, “Holy, Holy, Holy.”
-Well, that was important because we want our kids from the start to know the beauty of holiness—because that’s real beauty, and that is pure beauty—and that our Lord’s beauty is above all other.
+I think a third of the content of the songs that we sing, it’s worth getting to sing songs that speak into life.
+Also, I told you about teaching the kids, “Holy, Holy, Holy.”
+Well, that was important because we want our kids from the start to know the beauty of holiness—because that’s a real beauty, and that is pure beauty—and that our Lord’s beauty is above all others.

 Fourthly, I would say if there is a chance to exercise children’s musical gifts, that’s good.

 For example, Tolkien, when he wrote The Lord Of the Rings isn’t trying to over-explain the magic to the children, or the mystery, or all the personal interaction.
-It’s actually intensely complex, and yet it connects with children.
-While in the mornings, we’re more likely to play the “B-I-B-L-E, Yes That’s the Book for Me,” or “He’s Got the Whole World in His Hands,” or “I John 4:7 & 8,” we’re more likely to play those songs because our kids are high, and they want to sing fun songs, even though we’re actually implanting the Bible in them.
+It’s actually intensely complex.
+Yet it connects with children.
+While in the mornings, we’re more likely to play the “B-I-B-L-E, Yes That’s the Book for Me,” or “He’s Got the Whole World in His Hands,” or “I John 4:7 & 8,” we’re more likely to play those songs because our kids are high.
+They want to sing fun songs, even though we’re actually implanting the Bible in them.
 In the evening, we do sing some of the more complex hymns.
-They don’t understand all the words, but they’re getting the gist of it, and it’s a growing understanding as well.
+They don’t understand all the words.
+But they’re getting the gist of it.
+It’s a growing understanding as well.

 Thomas Bowen: No, that’s such a good word, and in fact more than tips on harmonizing or instrumentation, I think your insights and bringing Ephesians 5:19, that we’re speaking these songs to one another addressing your family, as well as your congregation in these hymns and spiritual songs is the much greater insight.
 Keith, it’s always a pleasure to speak with you.
 Thank you for sharing your insights with us.